 School Travel Plan

 Our School Travel Plan is supported by the whole school community and demonstrates our long-term commitment to improving safety and reducing congestion on the roads.
 It aims to reduce car use and enable parents and children to choose walking or cycling with confidence and seeks to cut congestion at the school gate.
 The School Travel Plan is a whole school initiative and demonstrates commitment from children, staff, parents, governors and the wider community.
 It was originally drafted by a working group which included members of the Maids Moreton Conservation Group, Parish Council and Pre-School.

 We have adopted a number of measures and initiatives to reduce car journeys, increase active and sustainable transport and improve safety on the school journey.
 We hold a Modeshift Stars Bronze Level Sustained Travel Accreditation in recognition of our School Travel Plan work.

 Go for Gold

 Children who walk or cycle to school as part of our Go For Gold Scheme, receive stickers which they put in a passport to reward their efforts.
 Upon completion of each passport the children earn rewards such as free swim at the Swan Pool in Buckingham.
 For parents living outside the village we operate a “park and stride” facility which enables parents to park away from the school and walk part of the journey so that all children can take part in the scheme.
-This also reduces congestion around school.
+This also reduces congestion outside school.
+In February 2020, we launched our Walking Zone Map to support this initiative, encouraging as many families as possible to travel sustainably to school-see attachment below.

 Footsteps, Cycle and Scooter Training